arvind-mocha/Login-page_Kivy/README.md

-# A Simple Login Page That Store The Users Information Using Kivy
+# A Simple Login Page Using Kivy That Store The Users Information in database using pyodbc

 ## **images of Login Pages**